greifentor/archimedes-legacy/README.md

 * Maven 3.5
 * Project "dm-comp" from github "Greifentor" in the same super folder than this project.

+Ensure that line endings will not be changed while checking out the projects.
+That could affect the tests.

 ### Project structure